hashgraph/hedera-services/platform-sdk/docs/proposals/consensus-layer/Consensus-Layer.md

 For this reason, every honest node needs to buffer some events, so when its neighbors ask it for events, it is able to send them.
 The Gossip module **may** cache all non-expired events, but **must** cache all non-ancient events.
-Non-expired events are crucial to support "catch up" after reconnect, where a node, after reconnecting, may still be several minutes behind its neighbors, and catches up by receiving those older events through gossip.
+Non-expired events are crucial, because such events allow a node that is moderately far behind its neighbors to catch back up without incurring the high cost of a reconnect.
+This may occur during normal operation, if a node is experiencing stress, but is particularly likely just after having performed a reconnect.
+A recently reconnected node may be several minutes behind its neighbors, but still be able to catch the rest of the way up by receiving those older events through gossip.

 #### Neighbor Discipline